-Key considerations when choosing a group health insurance plan for SMEs
+Insurance for startups and SMEs: Key considerations when choosing group health insurance

-For a lot of small to medium size enterprises (SMEs), resources are limited and need to be spent wisely.
-While it may be tempting to skip employee benefits, such as group health insurance plans, firms that go above and beyond to make their employees feel valued are the ones that thrive in the long run.
+For startups and small to medium-sized enterprises (SMEs), resources and funding tend to be limited at the beginning and need to be spent wisely.
+While it may be tempting for business owners and HR leaders to skip employee benefits, such as group health insurance plans, firms that go above and beyond to make their employees feel valued are the ones that thrive in the long run.
 That’s because studies show time and time again: happy employees are productive employees.

-In a place like Hong Kong, where the cost of health insurance can be quite high, many SMEs may be overwhelmed by the process of choosing and implementing a group health insurance plan.
+In Hong Kong, where the cost of health insurance can be quite high, many startups and SMEs may be overwhelmed by the process of choosing and implementing a group health insurance plan.
 So, in this Pacific Prime Hong Kong article, we’ll walk you through the things you’ll have to take into account when choosing a group health insurance plan.

 Choosing a group health insurance plan

 Whether you go for local or global coverage will depend on how much traveling is required for work.
 If your employees frequently make trips overseas, then you should fork out a bit more for a plan with global coverage.
 On the other hand, if your team is mostly based in Hong Kong, local coverage will suffice.
-Of course, getting travel insurance whenever it’s needed is also an option.
-However, bear in mind that having to look into plans every single time someone flies out can be troublesome.
+Of course, getting short-term health or travel insurance whenever it’s needed is also an option.
+However, bear in mind that having to look into plans every single time someone flies out can be troublesome and could possibly cost more over time!

-3. Extent of coverage: optional add-ons to include
+3. Determining the extent of coverage: optional add-ons to include

 It’s no surprise that the more comprehensive the plan, the more it’s going to cost you.
 What many SMEs do is that they provide basic coverage to all staff and offer insurance add-on depending on seniority.
 Giving senior staff these add-ons can also serve to incentivize employees to stay at your company and decrease the overall employee turnover rate.